Critical Questions Organizations Should Consider Prior to Implementing a Supplier Lifecycle Management Solution

 Understanding the comprehensive scope of implementing an SLM system from the outset is essential.
 The priority should be to define a clear vision for the project that takes into account a full understanding of the business processes involved.

 This starts with the supplier master data, the foundational information that feeds into all SLM activities across an organization.
-The scope of the implementation should then build upon this to cover the supplier lifecycle in its entirety and the different business processes involved, including supplier onboarding, supplier performance and risk management, supplier master data management and supplier compliance.
+The scope of the implementation should then build upon this to cover the supplier lifecycle in its entirety and the different business processes involved, including supplier onboarding solutions, supplier performance and risk management, supplier master data management and supplier compliance.

 This broad understanding of the scope of the project from the outset ensures that instances of inefficiencies in the SLM system can be eradicated.
 Detailing a clear, comprehensive implementation scope ensures a strategic approach, and one that considers the organization’s priorities and resources while focusing on the overall objective.